goparrot/geocoder/README.md

 const locations: Location[] = geocoder
     .registerProvider(new MyCustomProvider(axios))
     .using(MyCustomProvider)
+    .geocode({
-    .geocode( ... );
+        // ...
+    });
 ```

 The `using()` method allows you to choose the `provider` to use by its class name.
 When you deal with multiple providers, you may want to choose one of them.
 The
-default behavior is to use the first one but it can be annoying.
+default behavior is to use the first one, but it can be annoying.

 ## Versioning